Cromewell/Robot/README.md

 # Robot

-A robot that can be scripted to do various task acting as a keyboard.
+A java-based robot that can be scripted to do various tasks acting as a keyboard.